 Upon entering your eyes are caught by the scattering of chocolate dipper meringue penguins atop the pastry counter.
 After much deliberation, I deemed them too cute to eat - plus I don’t like meringue.
 One of our friends, however, did order one and said it was delicious.

 For my big belly filling lunch I order the risotto.
 The portion was huge - see picture below - and yes, I ate the entire thing.
 The vegetables where cooked to perfection and my mouth is watering just thinking about it.
 This was the best dish I had at the 8 restaurants on this list.

 If you have a craving for pasta, you’re going to want to eat at this Ushuaia restaurant.
 Andio Gourmet, filled us up after Amy and I hiked in Tierra del Fuego National Park.

 Located kitty corner across the intersection from the Hard Rock Cafe, Andio Gournet.
-This restaurant is moderately prices and is open for breakfast, lunch, and dinner.
+This restaurant is moderately priced and is open for breakfast, lunch, and dinner.

 The menu is simple, but allows you to mix and match various pastas with whatever sauce you want.
 I kept it simple with cheese raviolis in marinara sauce.
 The freshly made rolls and side salad I ordered rounded out the most perfect post hike meal.

 Take a walk down San Matrin and at some point along your journey you’ll be sure to pass Dody Churros.
 The display of delectable churros, donuts, and bread lured me into the shop where I was then wrapped up in the delicious smell sugary treats.

 Since Amy and I were staying in a small apartment we decided…okay, I decided, to get us some donuts for breakfast the next morning.